melee1984/exam-with-unit-testing/README.md

 - Please make sure that you have a angular
 - Open Project and make sure you change your END Point url in the Environemnt API URL default is http://exam.test/api
 - Once you've change that open now your terminal and run 'ng serve' this will run the angular project Todo Application
+- run the npm install
+- And you are good to GO.

 Laravel Installation:
 - Please make sure that you have latest PHP version atleast PHP 7.2.5
 - Setup your database and edit the .env file
 - Run the migration using
    - sh install.sh or php artisan migrate:refresh --seed
+- run the npm install